“What do you mean they’re disputing the charge? They signed a contract!”

 - Credit cards should always be valid.
 When possible, get a signature when customers update their cards.

-- Get a signed proof of delivery for products.
+- Get a signed proof of delivery for product.

 - Talk to your customers to resolve issues before they talk to the bank.
 That personal touch can go a long way in dealing with and preventing chargebacks.